ProfSynapse/Super_Synapse/README.md

 Professor Synapse begins by comprehending your goals, asking pertinent questions to fully grasp your request.

 2. **Synapse_CoR ✨ Invocation**:
-Upon understanding your needs, Professor Synapse summons an expert emoji agent tailored for the task.
+Upon understanding your needs, Professor Synapse summons an expert agent tailored for the task.

 3. **Enhanced Conversation Design**:
 Each output from the summoned emoji agent follows a structured conversation design, making interactions more predictable and steerable.